1985 Nepal bombings: Other parts of the country

 Outside of Kathmandu, bombs detonated in Jhapa, Pokhara, Biratnagar, Janakpur, Birgunj, Mahendranagar, Nepalganj and at Bhairahawa Airport.

 Aftermath

 Two exiled groups claimed responsibility for the bombings.
 One of the groups claiming responsibility was the Nepal Janabadi Morcha of Ram Raja Prasad Singh.

 In the aftermath of the bombings mass arrests took place (according to one source some 1,400 people were arrested).
-Singh and Laxman Prasad Singh were sentenced to death in absentia; Khema Raj Mayalu was sentenced to life imprisonment.
+Laxman Bisheshwar Mandal and Prem Bahadur Vishwakarma were sentenced to death; Khemraj Bhatta 'Mayalu' was sentenced to life imprisonment.
 Five other NJM leaders were caught and died in custody.
 The government launched a new strict criminal law in response to the bombings, the Destructive Crimes (Special Control and Punishment) Act.
 The bombings also prompted the mainstream opposition, the Nepali Congress, to call off its satyagraha (civil disobedience) campaign that had been launched on May 23, 1985.
 At the time, there were persistent rumours that monarchist hardliners could have been involved in the incidents, in order to discredit the ongoing civil opposition campaign.